Program Design: The Mindful Tech Architecture

 Phase 2: Building Cohesion (The Project)

-Once a department completes the Phase 1 cycle, they move to Phase 2.
+Transitioning into Phase 2 allows participants to bridge the gap between mindfulness theory and technical execution through direct application.
+Once participants complete the Phase 1 cycle, they move to Phase 2.
 This is where theory meets reality.

-• Compassionate Code Reviews: Applying "Non-judgment" (FFMQ facet) to peer reviews to reduce friction and impostor syndrome.
+Applying "Non-judgment" from Five Facet Mindfulness Questionnaire (FFMQ) to peer reviews to reduce friction and impostor syndrome.

-• Measurement: Evaluation of team velocity and conflict frequency during this specific project.
+Evaluation of team velocity and diagnostics for mental health during this specific project.

 Phase 3: Sustainability (Long-Term Culture)

-• Data Visualization: Users receive a simplified dashboard showing their 12-month trendline in Heart Rate Variability and FFMQ scores.
+Users receive a simplified dashboard showing their 12-month trendline in Heart Rate Variability and questionnaire scores.

 Why This Fits "Companies that Care"